What to Actually Look for When Hiring a Commercial Cleaning Service

 If it takes three days to get a response to your email, imagine how long it takes to get a missed task fixed.

-The best commercial cleaning services in Portland give you a named account manager — a specific person you can reach directly, who knows your facility, and who’s accountable for your service.
+The best commercial cleaning services in Portland give you a named account manager.
+A specific person you can reach directly, who knows your facility, and who’s accountable for your service.
 Not a dispatch line.
 Not a general info email.

 Ask before you sign: who is my point of contact, what’s the best way to reach them, and what’s your response SLA when I report an issue?